 One of the most budget-friendly ways to travel in Israel is to take the bus.
 On most buses, you can simply pay when boarding the bus.
 But if you’re traveling to or from Eilat, you’ll need to pre-order your ticket.
 Here is how to buy a bus ticket in Israel.

 Head pic credit: Grauesel CC BY-SA 3.0 from Wikimedia Commons

-Before you read on, just making sure you know that there’s no public transportation during Shabbat and some holidays in Israel.
+Before you read on, just make sure you know that there’s no public transportation during Shabbat and some holidays in Israel.
 Want to learn more?
 Read – There’s No Public Transportation on Shabbat

-In Israel you don’t have to purchase a bus ticket before getting on the bus (update: this will change in Jerusalem beginning June 2018.
-You will need to get a Rav-Kav and purchase a ticket before getting on the bus).
-You usually buy your ticket from the driver the moment you get aboard.
-But there is an exception and it’s the Egged bus driving to and from Eilat.
-That bus has reserved seats in it, so if you won’t purchase a ticket before getting on the bus, you might arrive and find out that there’s no empty seat for you.
-Then the driver might let you stand the whole way to your destination or refuse to get you on, and in that case you will have to wait for the next bus to come.
+So, for most buses in Israel, you don’t have to buy a bus ticket in advance.
+There is an exception, and it’s the Egged bus driving to and from Eilat.
+That bus has reserved seats, so if you won’t purchase a ticket before getting on the bus (you can do so starting from 9 days prior to your travel date), you might arrive and find out that there’s no empty seat for you.
+Then the driver might let you stand the whole way to your destination or refuse to let you board the bus.
+In that case, you will have to wait for the next bus.

 To purchase your ticket beforehand, you have three options:

 1- Go to the bus station at least a day (and up to a week) before your ride and order a ticket from the ticket booth.
 You can also come on the same day and try your luck.
 There might be an empty seat, but might not be.

 2- Dial +972-3-6948888 and reserve your seat through customer service.